AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Asynchronous Back-Streaming

 \Cref{fig:AXLE_overview} illustrates in dark blue the overall \system components across the host and CCM modules.
 The CCM modules adopt a fine-grained multithreaded architecture~\cite{fgmt}, as in \baseline.
 It employs $\mu$threads that interleave execution by rapidly switching among one another, ensuring a steady instruction fetch, effectively hiding memory access latency and enabling high parallelism.
 In \baseline, each processing unit integrates 16 $\mu$threads.
 When the host offloads a task kernel, the CCM scheduler partitions the task such that each $\mu$thread processes a fixed-size input vector.
 Its scheduling policy is designed to balance the load across $\mu$threads while maximizing CXL memory bandwidth utilization.
 On the host side, we extend the architecture with different hardware configurations to represent general-purpose cores.
 For instance, we configure two $\mu$threads per processing unit to emulate hyper-threading.

-First, the host offloads the target kernel by issuing a CXL.mem store request, similar to the way a CCM kernel is launched in the BS model.
-Multiple $\mu$threads within the CCM process the store instruction and populate result data (\circledchar{1}{1}), with order determined by the CCM scheduler’s policy.
+First, the host offloads the target \sheph{CCM} kernel by issuing a CXL.mem store request, \sheph{as} in the BS model, \sheph{but without blocking for synchronous completion.} Multiple $\mu$threads within the CCM process the store instruction and populate result data (\circledchar{1}{1}), with order determined by the CCM scheduler’s policy.
 A DMA executor of \system monitors the result data and prepares DMA execution.
-It first forms a single \textit{payload} when continuous result data size reaches the single DMA slot size. \system uses ring buffers for various purposes (\Cref{subsec:system_detail}) on the local host region.
-Thus, the DMA slot size is same as the ring buffer slot size, which is by default 32 bytes and configurable.
-The DMA executor also creates corresponding \textit{metadata} per each payload.
+It forms a single \textit{payload} when continuous result data size reaches the DMA slot size. \system uses ring buffers for various purposes (\Cref{subsec:system_detail}) on the local host region.
+Thus, the DMA slot size \sheph{equals} the ring buffer slot size, which is by default 32 bytes and configurable.
+The DMA executor also creates \textit{metadata} per payload.
 When the pending payloads’ size gets equal or larger than the \textit{streaming factor} (\textit{SF}) (\circledchar{2}{1}), the DMA executor triggers back-streaming of payloads and metadata using CXL.io DMA (\circledchar{3}{1}).

 The host has two separate ring buffers in its local DMA region for payload and metadata.
 The host polls only the tail pointer of the metadata ring buffer every polling interval (\textit{PF}), which is configurable.
-When the metadata tail is updated, the host knows that the new partial results have arrived in its local region (\circledchar{4}{1}).
-Then, the polling routine fetches all the metadata slots that are ready, from its head \cred{index} to (tail \cred{index} - 1), and places them in the \textit{ready pool}, which is a direct interface to the host scheduler.
+When the metadata tail is updated, the host knows new partial results have arrived in its local region (\circledchar{4}{1}).
+Then, the polling routine fetches all the metadata slots that are ready, from its head \cred{index} to (tail \cred{index} - 1), and places them in the \textit{ready pool}, a direct interface to the host scheduler.
 The host scheduler can pick the target tasks in the ready pool following its own scheduling policies.
-By seeing the metadata in the pool, the host knows which payload slot to fetch to execute the target task, where it actually loads the dependent partial CCM result data for its execution from the local region (\circledchar{5}{1}).
+By seeing the metadata in the pool, the host knows which payload slot to fetch to execute \sheph{downstream} task, where it actually loads the dependent partial CCM result data for its execution from the local region (\circledchar{5}{1}).
 After processing metadata and payload ring buffer slots, the host sends flow control messages with the updated \cred{indexes} for each head to the CCM device using CXL.mem (\circledchar{6}{1}).
 This ensures correct DMA region management by preventing any overwrite or overflow of the fixed size of the ring buffers.